7 min read

 It is not just about lost capacity, you can put an LPA in place for your business should you become unable to make decisions due to unavailability i.e. holidaying abroad, illness, accident or simply due to a loss of capacity.
 The power vested in your chosen attorney would allow them to continue running the business, paying salaries to staff, sign cheques, access the business account or even pay bills.
 Suppose you permanently or temporarily lose capacity.
 In that case, the bank will likely freeze the business accounts.
 Someone on your behalf would have to apply to the Court of Protection and apply for a Deputyship Order.
 This can take up to 6 months and is expensive.
 No one can make crucial business decisions during this time.

-GPA are considerably cheaper than LPAs and are effective within days rather than months as for LPAs.
+GPAs are effective within days rather than months, as for LPAs.
 They only work whilst the 'donor' retains mental capacity.

 Article written with thanks to Manisha Chauhan of the SWW Technical Advice Team